 During our Assess, Plan, Do, Review process we look at the actions needed to support a learner towards their outcomes and highlight what needs to be accomplished at home and school to support the child.
-Every term, the class teacher and the SEND Leader will review the targets on a child's ISP, and they are updated and shared with parents.
+Every term, the class teacher and the SEND Leader will review the targets on a child's ISP, and if they need to be updated or changed then the parents and child are invited to be part of this process.
 Termly meetings are held by the SEND leader with the TAs running interventions.
 The impact of the intervention are analysed and a plan is devised for the next term.
 The school has good links with outside specialists including Educational Psychologists, Learning and Language Support, Behaviour Support and Speech and Language service.
 If an agency has been asked to come in they will spend time with the child, and contribute ideas for manageable targets for the child's ISP which will be shared with the child by the class teacher.
-They will hold a meeting where all staff involved with the child and parents are invited.
+They will hold a meeting where staff involved with the child and parents are invited.

-If a child has an EHCP (Education Health Care Plan) there will be an additional annual review during the school year where targets will be reviewed and new targets created with input from specialists, class teacher, children and parent's views.
+If a child has an EHCP (Education Health Care Plan) there will be an additional annual review during the school year where targets will be reviewed and new targets created with input from specialists, class teacher and parent's views.